marijnh/Eloquent-JavaScript/04_data.md

 {{index object, "data structure"}}

-Numbers, Booleans, and strings are the atoms that ((data)) structures are built from.
+Numbers, Booleans, and strings are the atoms from which ((data)) structures are built.
 Many types of information require more than one atom, though. _Objects_ allow us to group values—including other objects—to build more complex structures.

 The programs we have built so far have been limited by the fact that they were operating only on simple data types.
-This chapter will introduce basic data structures.
-By the end of it, you'll know enough to start writing useful programs.
+After learning the basics of data structures in this chapter, you'll know enough to start writing useful programs.

 The chapter will work through a more or less realistic programming example, introducing concepts as they apply to the problem at hand.
-The example code will often build on functions and bindings that were introduced earlier in the text.
+The example code will often build on functions and bindings introduced earlier in the book.

 {{if book

-The online coding ((sandbox)) for the book ([_https://eloquentjavascript.net/code_](https://eloquentjavascript.net/code)) provides a way to run code in the context of a specific chapter.
+The online coding ((sandbox)) for the book ([_https://eloquentjavascript.net/code_](https://eloquentjavascript.net/code)) provides a way to run code in the context of a particular chapter.
 If you decide to work through the examples in another environment, be sure to first download the full code for this chapter from the sandbox page.

 if}}